sunandanmukherjee/QRNAS/README.md

 3.2.
 Running QRNAS with the configuration file
 	QRNAS optimization can be run using customized parameters (altering the default values).
 The alternate parameters should be provided in a configuration file.
 An example configuration file should be as following:

-# Sample config file for QRNA 0.2
+#Sample config file for QRNAS 0.3
-# Just uncomment the lines you need.
+#Just uncomment the lines you need

 #INPUTPDB   ./1l2x.pdb
 #OUTPUTPDB  ./1l2x_refined.pdb